pirl-unc/nexus/README.md

 ## 05. Documentation for Available Workflows

-A list of links to documentation for all available workflows in `v0.1.0` is provided below:
+A list of links to documentation for all available workflows in the latest version is provided below:

 | Category                | Workflow                                                                                                                                              |
 |:------------------------|:------------------------------------------------------------------------------------------------------------------------------------------------------|